keptn/lifecycle-toolkit/docs/docs/contribute/software/dev-environ.md

    You identify your private repository with the `RELEASE_REGISTRY=` argument and can add any `TAG` arguments you like.
-   For example, the following command builds the environment and pushes the image to the `docker.io/exampleuser` GitHub repository:
+   For example, the following command builds the environment and pushes the image to the `docker.io/exampleuser` DockerHub repository:

 ```shell
 make build-deploy-dev-environment RELEASE_REGISTRY=docker.io/exampleuser TAG=main